 And, if you know me, you know I'm all about food exposure for kids.
 We are not a dairy-free household, but I encourage my kids to try new flavors and textures, which is why I started experimenting with oat milk.

-One other thing to keep in mind: many milk alternatives, including oat milk, contain very little to no protein.
+One other thing to keep in mind is that many milk alternatives, including oat milk, contain very little to no protein.
+So, when serving this smoothie as a meal, consider pairing it with something that contains protein, like egg muffins.

 For your reference: cow's milk contains 8 grams of protein per cup, most oat milk contains 3 grams of protein per cup, and almond milk contains about 1.5 grams of protein per cup.